 Wramplingham

-Barford.
-The mill in Wramplingham was demolished in 1945
+at Wramplingham was demolished in 1945

 pool.

-Wramplingham Village
+Wramplingham Church

 Bill Bryson, the celebrated travel writer and

-humorist, lives in the
+humorist, lived in an old rectory in the

 village.
 He is the author of many books including